PythonRSAS/pythonrsas.github.io/_posts/2022-07-06-1-graphs-and-networks.md

 ```

-#adjacency list representation
+## adjacency list representation

 Adjacency list groupbys the nodes and lists out their immediate neighbors.
+In other words, it maps from nodes to lists of edges.

 $$A: B, B, C, C, D$$